Room to Learn

 There are also two rooms that act as an extension to the museum at the New Room: the hymnody room explores the history of hymn-writing and in the basement cellar there are two short films to watch on Charles and his hymn-writing.
 Visitors can also go outside into an eighteenth-century herb garden.

-Currently the house is open only for pre-booked groups (of ten or more people) and so those wishing to visit must contact the New Room via firstname.lastname@example.org
+Currently the house is open only for pre-booked groups (of ten or more people).
+For advance group bookings, please contact email@example.com.
+Those wishing to visit individually can register their interest on the form here.

 Please note that this listed building is entered by steps and it has five floors linked by a steep and winding staircase.
 It has therefore not been possible to create disabled access.